September 12, 2017

 Whether you’re implementing a brand new software solution or updating an existing solution, changes that affect the workflow of team members are often a major pain point for organizations.
 Taking steps to manage and communicate these changes and their benefits to your users can greatly reduce the friction faced during implementation and, in turn, increase adoption by users.
 As you prepare to transition to the new LabKey Server UI (being released as part of LabKey Server v17.3), we encourage you to take the following steps to help manage this change and help make the UI transition a success.

 Test the new interface extensively in your staging and/or test environments.
-As part of the 17.2 release of LabKey Server, we included the “Core UI Migration” experimental feature that allows administrators to turn on new UI.
+As part of the 17.2 release of LabKey Server, we included the “Core UI Migration” experimental feature that allows administrators to turn on the new UI.
 While the interface is still in active development and certain elements may shift slightly, the bulk of the navigation changes are represented, and we encourage administrators to explore the new UI and test for:

 Changes to your primary user workflows (editors, readers, administrators, etc.)